isomerpages/imda-codesg/pages/digital-maker-lesson-plans-secondary/design-and-technology/all/outram-secodary-using-microbits-to-find-voltage-in-a-series-circuit.md

 ---
-layout: simple-page
-title: Using micro:bits to find voltage in a series circuit
+title: 'Using micro:bits to find voltage in a series circuit'
 permalink: /outram-secodary-using-microbits-to-find-voltage-in-a-series-circuit/
-breadcrumb: Secondary School - design and technology
+breadcrumb: 'Secondary School - design and technology'

 ---

 Students will be exposed to the world of programming by using micro:bits in their lesson.
 Students will set up an electric circuit using electrical components and micro:bits.
 The micro:bits will be used to read the voltage in the circuit.